Wytamma/wytamma.github.io/_posts/2020-06-25-pyoinformatics.md

 # Deploying

-I've never deployed a python package pypi, but it was surprisingly easy.
-I set up a CI/CD script using Github's actions to automatically test and deploy the code with every push to the repo.
+I've never deployed a python package to pypi, but it was surprisingly easy.
+I set up a [CI/CD script](https://github.com/Wytamma/pyoinformatics/actions?query=workflow%3ACI%2FCD) using Github's actions to automatically test and deploy the code with every push to the repo.
 Because you can't upload the same version to the package to pypi, I had to auto-increment the version number with every push.
-It was simple to implement auto-increment version numbers in python `setup.py` file.
+It was simple to implement auto-increment version numbers in python's `setup.py` file.

 ```python
 r = requests.get("https://pypi.org/pypi/pyoinformatics/json")